PERIOD DELAY TREATMENT FACTS

 Side effects are unusual but the most common ones are spotting, irregular bleeding, sore breasts, a lower sex drive and an upset stomach.
 The longer you take the tablets for, the more likely you’ll experience side effects.

-For the full information on Utovlan’s side effects and how to take it, it’s important to read the Patient Information Leaflet that comes with your tablets.
+For the full information on norethisterone/Utovlan side effects and how to take the medicine, it’s important to read the Patient Information Leaflet that comes with your tablets.

 These tablets can increase the risk of developing blood clots, so move around as much as possible if you’re flying or on a long journey.
 If you’ve got a history of blood clots, this medicine is not suitable for you, so please talk to your GP.